ALX99/Arch-AI/README.md

 ## Why

 I do realize there exists several other popular automatic Arch Linux install scripts out there but most of them appear unnecessarily complex and seem annoying to use to me.
 This automatic installation script focuses primarily on user-friendliness.
-It will set up and install sensible packages without asking you such as Network Manager, sudo and git.
+It will set up and install sensible packages without asking you such as Network Manager and git.

 The script will primarily focus on core OS features many people use, things such as manually specifying different partitions _might_ never be supported.